Inc44/CoFlu/README.md

 - 🟡 Fix stop button not stopping in chat.
 - 🟡 Implement real-time update for import/export settings.
 - 🟢 Correct spacing between uploader containers when hidden.
+- 🟢 Fix HTML not sanitized.
 - 🟢 Fix edit message size in chat.
+- 🟢 Fix italic text appearing on render and in HTML elements.
 - 🟢 Other bugs have not been found yet.

 ## TODOs

 - 🔴 Add support for local LLMs via Ollama.js for offline and independent use.
 - 🔴 Adjust transcription size limits: 40 MB for Groq.
+- 🔴 Allow custom models and save config to settings.
 - 🔴 Allow disabling of thinking tokens (`<think>` for DeepSeek, Groq, and SambaNova; `"thinking"` for Claude).
 - 🔴 Allow saving of images and videos attached to chat.
 - 🔴 Create online storage for large videos (up to 2 GB) for Gemini.